 The Municipality owns and maintains a number of roads.
 If you live on a municipal road and have a maintenance or repair issue, please contact the Infrastructure & Operation Department.
 Municipally-owned roads are:

 |Endeavour Avenue||East River||1|

 |Parkwood Drive||Mill Cove||2|

 Roads that are owned by the Province have a green, reflective road name sign.
 These roads are maintained by the Province, including plowing in the winter and repairs in the summer.
 If you live on a road owned by the Province, contact the Nova Scotia Department of Transportation & Infrastructure Renewal (NSTIR) with questions or concerns.

-Some roads owned by the Province fall under a cost-shared service agreement between NS Transportation & Infrastructure Renewal and the Municipality.
-General maintenance - like snow plowing and filling potholes - falls under the responsibility of NSTIR.
-Outside of general maintenance, the Municipality is required to provide 50% of the project funding.
-Council prioritizes and submits a list of roads for repair to the Province for approval and scheduling.
-A list of those roads is on the right.
+Some roads owned by the Province fall under a cost-shared service agreement between NS Department of Public Works (NSDPW) and the Municipality of Chester.
+They are known as j-class roads.
+General maintenance - like snow plowing and filling potholes - falls under the responsibility of NSDPW.

 Privately-owned roads have a white road name sign with black lettering.
 If your road is privately owned, it is not a municipal or provincial responsibility.
 You need to determine who the owner is or if there is a home owners’ association.